Ganeshgane/book-repo/README.md

 1. Run npm install
 2. Add .env file in that PORT (5000), MONGO (url), JWT_SECRET
+3. Run the application by using npm run dev
-3. The base url for application when running in local server is http://localhost:5000/
+4. The base url for application when running in local server is http://localhost:5000/

 ## TO add, get, update, delete and get all books